paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

 1. We assume Docker Desktop has been installed.
     If the MS SQL Docker image hasn't been previously pulled, do so with the following command in a terminal:
     ```
     % docker pull mcr.microsoft.com/mssql/server
     ```

+1.  **Launch `Docker Desktop` (assumed installed).**

 1. Execute the following command in a terminal to launch the MS SQL Server container:
     ```
     % docker run -d --name containerName -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=L96175e3EH48MGqw0g' -p 1433:1433 mcr.microsoft.com/mssql/server
     ```